somebox/radio-retrofit-asc-tuner/doc/ESPHome-Integration.md

    - C++ component extends `Component` and `uart::UARTDevice` (if UART debugging is desired) but primarily uses ESPHome API to forward JSON events.
 4. **Device YAML (`esphome/devices/radio.yaml`)**
    - Defines WiFi/API/OTA, entities, and automations that map HA UI to the event catalog.
+   - Basic configuration includes essential entities for testing; see Configuration Options below for advanced features.

 ---